nathan-lally/stats-career-talk/slides/statscareer.md

 * __Descriptive Statistics__
   * "Summarize data from a sample using indexes such as the mean or standard deviation"
-  * Includes numerical summaries and statistical graphics
+  * Numerical summaries and graphics

 * __Inferential Statistics__
   * "Draw conclusions from data that are subject to random variation"
-  * Includes hypothesis testing and other probabilistic assessments
+  * Hypothesis testing and other probabilistic assessments

 ***